Abibubble/nerd-alert-blog/README.md

 - All buttons describe what they're for in simple terms.
 - Icons are used to help convey meaning.

-##### Be able to register for an account.

-- The register button is clear to see on the navigation bar.
-- It only requires a username, a password, and a confirmation of that password to register an account.

-##### Search for a specific cocktail.
+##### Search for a specific article, video or category.

-- The search bar is displayed prominently on the homepage for all users, whether logged in or not.
+- The search bar is displayed prominently on the navbar on all pages.

-##### Browse through all cocktails.
+##### Browse through all articles and videos.

-- All cocktails are displayed on the homepage for all users to view.
+- All articles are displayed on the homepage for users to view.

-##### Get visual feedback when an action on the site is completed.

-- A flash message appears at the top of the screen when :
-  - Any item is added.
-  - Any item is edited.
-  - Any item is deleted.
-  - A user registers.
-  - A user logs in.
-  - A user logs out.
+- Articles and videos can be found via the navigation bar from any page.

+##### Learn more about the members of NerdAlert.

+- The About Us page provides information about NerdAlert as a group.
+- Each author page gives information aobut each member of NerdAlert.

 #### Returning Visitor Goals

+##### View the latest articles and videos without needing to search.

+- All articles and videos are sorted via their publication date.
+- The newest articles and videos will always be at the top.

+##### Search for articles and videos on a specific topic.

+- The search bar can be used to search for a term used in any article, video or category.

 ##### Navigation should be intuitive, with no need to use the browser's back button.